divory100/pend/README.md

 - [ ] podcasts page: not started
 - [ ] photos page: not started
 - [ ] videos page: not started
+- [ ] IMPORTANT: deal with pretty urls